The quantum tropical vertex: Gromov-Witten theory of log Calabi-Yau surfaces

-The space of such stable maps is not proper in general: a limit of curves intersecting properly $\partial Y_{\fm}$ does not necessarily intersect $\partial Y_{\fm}$ properly.
+The space of such stable maps is not proper in general: a limit of stable maps intersecting $\partial Y_{\fm}$ in a unique point does not necessarily intersect $\partial Y_{\fm}$ in a unique point.
+For example, a component of the limit curve could map entirely inside $\partial Y_\fm$.
 A nice compactification of this space is obtained by considering stable log maps.
-The idea is to allow maps intersecting $\partial Y_\fm$ non-properly, but to remember some additional information under the form of log structures, which give a way to make sense of tangency conditions even for non-proper intersections.
-The theory of stable log maps\footnote{By stable log maps, we always mean basic stable log maps in the sense of \cite{MR3011419}.} has been developed by Gross and Siebert \cite{MR3011419}, and Abramovich and Chen \cite{MR3224717}, \cite{MR3257836}.
+The idea is to allow maps with components possibly mapping entirely inside $\partial Y_\fm$, but to also remember some additional information under the form of log structures, which give a way to make sense of tangency conditions for points on such components mapping entirely inside $\partial Y_\fm$.
+The theory of stable log maps has been developed by Gross and Siebert \cite{MR3011419}, and Abramovich and Chen \cite{MR3224717}, \cite{MR3257836}.
+By stable log maps, we always mean basic stable log maps in the sense of \cite{MR3011419}.
 We refer to Kato \cite{MR1463703} for elementary notions of log geometry.
-We consider the divisorial log structure on $Y_{\fm}$ defined by the divisor $\partial Y_{\fm}$ and use it to see $Y_\fm$ as a smooth log scheme.
+We consider the divisorial log structure on $Y_{\fm}$ defined by the divisor $\partial Y_{\fm}$ and use it to view $Y_\fm$ as a smooth log scheme.